wolfofRome/HololensServicesSamples/README.md

 <h1>Creating the Unity HoloLens experience</h1>
 First of all, I created a new Unity project using Unity 2017.2.1p4 and then added a new folder named <strong>Scenes</strong> and saved the active scene as <strong>CognitiveServicesVision Scene</strong>.

-I downloaded the corresponding version of the Mixed Reality Toolkit from the releases section of the GitHub project <a href="https://github.com/Microsoft/MixedRealityToolkit-Unity/releases" target="_blank" rel="noopener">https://github.com/Microsoft/MixedRealityToolkit-Unity/releases</a> and imported the toolkit package HoloToolkit-Unity-2017.2.1.1.unitypackage using the menu <em>Assets-&gt;Import Package-&gt;Custom package.</em>

 Then, I applied the <strong>Mixed Reality Project settings</strong> using the corresponding item in the toolkit menu:

 <img class="aligncenter size-full wp-image-8241" src="https://davide.dev/wp-content/uploads/2018/02/05-MRTK-Project-Settings.png" alt="" width="871" height="941" />